Misterio77/paste.misterio.me/README.md

 This is a simple pasting service, designed to be quick and easy to use.
 It also doesn't rely on _any_ javascript to work properly.
 Should work perfectly on slower devices, TUI browsers, or anything of the sort.

+All the routes can also receive and return JSON.
+Just pass a JSON payload and/or put JSON into your `Accept` header.
+You can use `httpie`, for examploe.

+Lastly, we have a [work in progress CLI](https://git.sr.ht/~misterio/pmis) for interacting with the service.

 ### Where

 The source code (licensed under AGPLv3) for this app can be found both at [sourcehut](https://sr.ht/~misterio/paste.misterio.me) and [github](https://github.com/misterio77/paste.misterio.me).
 Feel free to contribute wherever you feel more confortable.